 "Now the focus is to work on mistakes and areas of concern, get back to training quickly for the next year when the Tokyo Games start.”

 But Phogat did not struggle through years of jeers and taunts when she was first learning her trade in patriarchal Haryana, to end her journey after Olympic disappointment.

 The significant mental and physical struggles she endured during rehabilitation, meant she returned to the mat an even stronger wrestler than before.

-In 2018, Vinesh became first female Indian wrestler to win the Asian Games, before taking the United World Wrestling Yasar Dogu International and Poland Open events in 2019.
+In 2018, Vinesh became first female Indian wrestler to win a gold medal at the Asian Games, before taking the United World Wrestling Yasar Dogu International and Poland Open events in 2019.

-Phogat's rebirth of sorts, has meant India's eyes are once again falling on her in hope, ahead of the Tokyo 2020 Olympics
+Her rebirth of sorts means that India's eyes are once again falling on her in hope of a gold medal.

 She has battled for female equality her whole life, she has even battled for recognition in her own family.

 Now it's time for her to battle on the biggest stage to fulfill her golden ambitions.